jellyfin/jellyfin-mpv-shim/README.md

 sudo pip3 install --upgrade .
 ```

+After installing the project, you can run it with `plex-mpv-shim`.
+If you'd like to run it without installing it, run `./run.py`.

 This project is based on https://github.com/wnielson/omplex, which
 is available under the terms of the MIT License.